metaverselaw/lawlib/README.md

 We use Google AI for Text-to-Speech functionalities.

 # Text Paraphraser
 For sentence level paraphrases, we use T5 Text-to-Text generators.
-For paragraphs, we found loop each setence with T5; this is a tedious process.
-So, we're planning to deploy a Streamlit client for our non-coding members.
+For paragraphs, we loop each setence with T5, but this is not a friendly process for our non-coding members.
+So, we're planning to deploy a Streamlit on local drive.
 In the meantime, we also use commercial vendors for paraphrasing tasks.